 Get access to everything we publish when you sign up for Outside+.

-The term “DSD” has been referenced a lot during the Tokyo Olympics, but the complex health condition is never fully explained on television broadcasts as the athletes who have differences of sexual development compete, and the meaning of DSD athletes hasn’t been made clear.
+The term “DSD” is referenced a lot in elite track and field, but the complex health condition is never fully explained on television broadcasts as the athletes who have differences of sexual development compete, and the meaning of DSD athletes hasn’t been made clear.

 At the Tokyo Olympics, for example, Christine Mboma, 18, of Namibia won the silver medal in the 200 meters.
 It’s an event that she decided to compete in, along with her countrywoman Beatrice Masilingi (sixth place), because they were banned from racing the 400 meters due to their DSD conditions.
 Similarly, the 800 meters was contested without the defending Olympic champion, Caster Semenya of South Africa, for the same reason.